airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 -   Why do indexes usually start at 0?

--   If I issued the command `movl data_items(,%edi,4), %eax` and data\_items was address 3634 and EDI held the value 13, what address would you be using to move into EAX?
+-   If I issued the command `movl data_items(,%edi,4), %eax` and data\_items was address 3634 and *%edi* held the value 13, what address would you be using to move into *%eax*?

 -   List the general-purpose registers.